 Once technological feasibility has been established, ongoing development costs incurred prior to general release of the subject product are capitalized in accordance with Statement of Financial Accounting Standards No. 86, "Accounting for the Costs of Computer Software to Be Sold, Leased or Otherwise Marketed."
-Product development costs are capitalized on a product-by-product basis and are amortized by the greater of (1) the ratio that current gross revenues for a product bear to the total of current and anticipated future gross revenues for that product or (2) the straight-line method over the remaining estimated economic life of these products are reviewed at least quarterly.
+Product development costs are capitalized on a product-by-product basis and are amortized by the greater of (1) the ratio that current gross revenues for a product bear to the total of current and anticipated future gross revenues for that product or (2) the straight-line method over the remaining estimated economic life of the product.
+The remaining estimated economic life of these products are reviewed at least quarterly.